DevExpress-Examples/asp-net-web-forms-use-httphandler-to-display-server-side-process-progress/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e4651/)**
 <!-- run online end -->

-This example demonstrates how to an HTTP handler to get information about the current progress from the server and display it on the client without refreshing the whole page.
+This example demonstrates how to use an HTTP handler to get information about the current progress from the server and display it on the client without refreshing the whole page.

 ![HTTP handlers to display the progress](HTTPHandlers.png)